doscsy12/network_sci_analysis/README.md

 |   | online_FB_social_network      | analysing information spread using Facebook network data of New Orleans |
 | 4 | community_detection           | clustering behaviour           |

+**The above notebooks have been updated/edited to Networkx 2.6 and Python 3.x.
+Codes in earlier versions were depreciated.
+Read the docs [here](https://networkx.org/documentation/stable/developer/deprecations.html)**

 ## 1. Airline network
 Airport networks are crucial for understanding the spread of world-wide pandemics.
 Air-travel is one of the quickest ways that diseases can spread across the globe.
 For the airport network, an 'attack' is effectively the closure of an airport.
 Here, the **aim** is to know if it is possible to break the network apart, and stop the disease spread, by only attacking a few nodes (closing a few airports).